dflex-js/dflex/README.md

 # DFlex

 A Drag-and-Drop library for all JavaScript frameworks implementing an enhanced transformation mechanism to manipulate DOM elements.
+It's the only library that manipulate the DOM instead of reconstructing it.

 ## Features ✅